The model theory of Commutative Near Vector Spaces: Model theory of near-vector spaces

 This is clearly an $F$-group.
 The quasi-kernel is the set of vectors with at most one non-zero vector, this clearly generates the whole space (recall almost all the co-ordinates of $V$ are $0$).
-So $V$ is a near vector space.
-However, $V$ has an ultrapower that is not a near vector space, showing that this concept is not first order.
+So $V$ is a near-vector space.
+However, $V$ has an ultrapower that is not a near-vector space, showing that this concept is not first-order.